RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/Section04.md

 Each Men's Fellowship member who remains current on his dues will be entitled to the following privileges:
 - One time gift of $100 upon permanent transfer away from RCCG Destiny Chapel.
 - $100 gift upon the birth of a child.
-- $100 bereavement gift upon the death of an immediate family member (mother, father, sister, brother, or child).
+- $100 bereavement gift upon the death of a parent.